rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

         Full Topic                     Payload
     stat/<i>topic</i>/POWER<i>x</i>           OFF/ON/ON <i>level</i>/<i>level</i>
 ```
-When a POWER topic is received, the plug-in looks for a message of "on" or "off" and takes action according to the device's settings in the <b>Ext Devices Tab</b>.
+When a POWER topic is received, the plug-in looks for a message of "on" or "off" and takes action according to the device's settings in the _Ext Devices Tab_.
 For a full list of Actions based on the received topic and payload, see
 <!-- <a href="MQTT_Actions_ext.html">External Device Actions</a> -->
 [[Help: External Device Actions|Help:-External-Device-Actions]]